-Guanajuato is such an amazing city to travel to!
-Many people say that Guanajuato is the most beautiful city in Mexico and we can’t disagree.
-It’s simply stunning.
+Guanajuato is such an intriguing place to travel in Mexico with so many awesome things to do!
+Many people say that Guanajuato is the most beautiful city in Mexico.
+We can’t disagree.
+This colorful colonial city is simply stunning.

-Located smack in the middle of Mexico’s colonial highlands, there is lots to love about Guanajuato.
-This city has the most colorful architecture, a continuously festive atmosphere, a deep mining history, and a cool mountain setting.
+Located smack in the middle of Mexico’s central highlands, there is lots to love about Guanajuato.
+This city has such colorful architecture, a continuously festive atmosphere, a deep mining history, and a cool mountain setting.
 Yet it’s the loads of things to do in Guanajuato that make this alluring town such an awesome travel destination in Mexico.

 Guanajuato’s leafy plazas and opulent theaters often give visitors the feel of a quaint European town.
 But Guanajuato is oozing with unique Mexican culture and history.
 Plus the tasty local cuisine found all over town will remind you that you are most definitely in Mexico!